seedstack/store-webapp-sample/README.md

 Or you can just deploy it on your own Heroku account by clicking this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+**Note that the application is secured with basic authentication.
+Use demo/demo crendentials to log in.**

 # Copyright and license